miraabela/miraabela.github.io/essays/semanticui.md

 On these two programs, you could create static pixel perfect mockups.
 Adobe added some feature of exporting CSS code from layer styles, but there wasn't a way to export the HTML code of the site structure.
 Aother workaround was to export "slices" which were just rectangles of images of the site and you would piece it together in the HTML.

 ### Webflow
-Recently I discovered Webflow, which is a visual website developing tool.
+[Webflow](www.webflow.com) is a visual website developing tool.
 It is for designers who are not so skilled at writing code, but can still visually design a website.
-The builder automatically generates the HTML, CSS, and Javascript, but still gives you the ability to edit it.
+The builder automatically generates the HTML, CSS, and Javascript, but still gives a lot of power to edit the code.

 ## Benefits of Using Semantic UI